pyinduct/pyinduct/README.rst

 The aim of this project is to provide a toolbox to automate the backstepping based design of controllers for boundary actuated infinite dimensional systems.

-* Free software: BSD license
+* Free software: GPL v3.0
 * Documentation: https://pyinduct.readthedocs.org.

 Features